The Power of Visuals

 Lower quality level = smaller file size.

-Slide 29 – Compressing PNGs in GIMP
+Slide 29 – How to Compress PNGs With GIMP

 When exporting PNGs, slide the Compression level to adjust file size.

 Slide 30 – How to Compress JPEGs With Photoshop

 Photoshop is my favorite tool because it produces the best results and it has an efficient workflow.

 - Select JPEG as the image file type

 - Slide the Quality scale to compress file size, lower quality = smaller file size

 - Check out the image file size in the lower left-hand corner

 - Preview the bottom image to make sure quality level is acceptable

 This editor is a time saver because you can see how the selected quality changes your image, and the file size it produces.
 You can adjust these settings to your liking before you export the image.